-As of September 30, 2013, we had net cash on hand of approximately \$32.1 million, including approximately \$28.9 million we raised in aggregate net proceeds on September 30, 2013, in the 2013 financing.
-On October 31, 2013, we raised additional aggregate net proceeds of \$2.9 million and on November 22, 2013, we entered into an agreement with investors to purchase shares of our common stock and warrants to purchase shares of our common stock as part of the 2013 financing for aggregate gross proceeds of \$3.0 million, which sales will occur shortly after our listing of our common stock on the over-the-counter market.
-After giving effect to the 2013 financing, we believe that our existing cash will allow us to continue operation through the third quarter of 2015.
-As set forth in the notes to our financial statements, our auditors expressed substantial doubt as to our ability to continue as a going concern if we are unable to raise additional capital without giving effect to the 2013 financing.
+We have consumed substantial amounts of capital to date as we continue our research and development activities, including our Phase 2b study of arahalofenate.
+As of December 31, 2013, we had cash and cash equivalents of approximately \$24.4 million and marketable securities of \$6.8 million.
+These funds were obtained through recent equity and debt financings including approximately \$28.8 million which we raised in aggregate net proceeds on September 30, 2013 and \$2.2 million of additional net proceeds which we raised on October 31, 2013.
+On November 22, 2013, we entered into an agreement with investors to purchase shares of our common stock and warrants to purchase shares of our common stock as part of the 2013 financing for net proceeds of \$2.7 million, which sales occurred on January 29, 2014 after our listing of our common stock on the over-the-counter market.
+After giving effect to these financings, we believe that our existing cash will allow us to continue operation through the second quarter of 2015.
 Our monthly spending levels vary based on new and ongoing development and corporate activities.